-The minimum Kaituna River/Okere Gate flow for this reporting period was 13.0 cumecs on 12 September 2017 to facilitate repairs to the barrage upstream of the Okere Gates.
-This compares to 11.9 cumecs in February 2017 and 12.0 cumecs in January 2016.
+The minimum Kaituna River/Okere Gate flow for this reporting period was 11.9 cumecs on 28 March 2019.
 The minimum allowable flow is 7.9 cumecs being the ecological minimum for river well-being.

-The minimum Ōhau Channel flow for this reporting period was 15.1 cumecs on 30 December 2017 compared to 11.2 cumecs on 13 February 2017.
+The minimum Ōhau Channel flow for this reporting period was 11.3 cumecs on 11 March 2019.
 Channel flows are derived by a rating curve determined from lake levels measured at the Mission Bay Recorder with flows accurate to +/-8%.

-The Kaituna River seven-day minimum flow was 16.4 cumecs on 30 December 2017 while the Ōhau Channel seven day minimum flow was 15.4 cumecs on 4 January 2018 (extracted from the HydroTel record).
+The Kaituna River seven-day minimum flow was 12.7 cumecs on 8 March 2019 while the Ōhau Channel seven day minimum flow was 12.3 cumecs on 8 March 2019 (extracted from the HydroTel record).

-Okere Gates outflows were greater than Ōhau Channel inflows for approximately 99% of the time.
+Okere Gates outflows were greater than Ōhau Channel inflows for 100% of the time.
 When outflows through Okere Gates are less than inflows from Ohau Channel, an alarm is issued advising the operator.
 The operator will assess the situation and open the Okere Gates further to increase outflows.
 During the summer months, the higher release of Rotoiti lake water will compromise lake levels as water quality is maintained - Consent 65979: Condition 7.4 (h-i).